SAMUSuser/SAMUSuser/README.md

 - 👀 I’m interested in python
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me, go to outlook and use this username 30anelson2
+- 📫 How to reach me, go to outlook and search this username 30anelson2
 - 😄 Pronouns: NA
-- ⚡ Fun fact: python isn't as tricky as java.
+- ⚡ Fun fact: Python isn't as tricky as java.

 <!---
 SAMUSuser/SAMUSuser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.